 SNAP OUT OF IT!!
 You NEED to get focused now and get this work done.

 Getting and staying focused when you know you should be working on a task isn’t always easy.
 However, with practice, it becomes easier to do.
 Learn the 3 ways to get focused now and get back to being productive.

 When you have a clear objective, broken down into steps you need to do one at a time, it becomes much easier to focus.
 You know exactly what you need to focus on and when that’s done you don’t waste any time figuring out what comes next.
 You simply move on to the next item on your list.

 Before you sit down to get your focused work done, spend a few minutes figuring out exactly what it is you need to get accomplished.
 Even better, do it the afternoon or night before, so you are up and running first thing in the morning.
 Then before you call it a day, while everything about the project is still fresh on your mind, make out tomorrow’s list.

-And if you want to know the best way to set goals (and write out your to-do list) you need the Goal Setting Workbook.
+And if you want to know the best way to set goals (and write out your to-do list) use the SMART Goal Setting Method.

 2. Set A Timer